EV Terminology

 - kWh, Kilowatt Hour- A unit of electrical storage or usage equivalent to the power consumption of one thousand watts for one hour.

-Ok, with that out of the way, here are terms that are used in relation to EVs.
+Here are terms that are used specifically in relation to EVs.

 - EV/BEV- Battery Electric Vehicle: a vehicle that is powered by a rechargeable battery.